oppia/oppia-web-developer-docs/Google-Summer-of-Code-2018.md

 ### Adding a training interface for machine learning

-**Aim:** Explicit rules for giving feedback to learners allow Oppia to choose a response to a learner’s answer based on a set of rules.
-However, such rules are not scalable: it becomes difficult to cover myriads of cases just with help of rules.
-The aim of the machine learning project is therefore to provide **targeted** feedback to learners at scale.
+**Aim:** One of the things that makes Oppia useful is that it can give learners targeted feedback at scale.
+This is done using explicit, creator-defined rules that allow Oppia to choose a response to a learner's answer.
+However, creating a large number of such rules is time-consuming and not scalable, especially for questions that are more complex.
+This is a problem that could be tackled using machine learning.

 In GSoC 2017, we developed core infrastructure to support machine learning on Oppia and built a pipeline for training classification models for text and code answers.
-This year, we would like to build upon this work to fully launch ML in production.
-In particular, we would like to make it easier for the creators to label “unresolved” answers (i.e. answers for which no feedback was predicted by a classifier) with a piece of feedback.
-We will need a way to store an answer together with the number of times it appears, so that we can prioritize resolution of answers by their frequencies, and also so that we can provide information to creators in the Statistics tab.
-This motivates the definition of an AnswerWithFrequencyModel.
-We also need to design an implement a training interface which supports the answer frequency model and additional features like - (i) viewing the answers in an answer group, (ii) adding/deleting an answer from an answer group, and (iii) moving an answer to the “default” answer group.
+This year, we'd like to build upon this work to fully launch ML in production.
+In particular, we would like to make it easier for the creators to label "unresolved" answers (i.e. answers for which no feedback was predicted by a classifier) with a piece of feedback.
+We will need a way to store an answer together with the number of times it appears, so that we can prioritize resolution of answers by their frequencies, and also so that we can provide information to creators in the Statistics tab; this motivates the definition of an AnswerWithFrequencyModel.
+In addition, we will also need to design and implement a training interface which supports the AnswerWithFrequencyModel, as well as additional features like (i) viewing the answers in an answer group, (ii) adding/deleting an answer from an answer group, and (iii) moving an answer to the "default" answer group.

 **Skills/knowledge required:**
 * AngularJS
 * Python
 * Database concepts (Google App Engine and working with NoSQL databases)
-* Machine Learning (not necessary, but strongly suggested)
+* Machine Learning (not necessary, but strongly recommended)

 **Difficulty:** Hard

 **Potential mentors:** @prasanna08 (primary), @anmolshkl, @AllanYangZhou

 **Suggested milestones:**
 1. Implement the answer frequency backend model and required functions.
-See the relevant point in notes to find more detail about the design requirements of this model.
+(See the notes for more detail about the design requirements for this model.)
-1. Implement a MapReduce job to populate AnswerWithFrequencyModel with all the existing answers in the exploration.
-Implement all necessary controllers and backend functions which will be required by the training interface.
+1. Implement a MapReduce job that populates AnswerWithFrequencyModel instances with all the existing answers in the exploration.
+Implement all the necessary controllers and backend functions that the training interface depends on.
-1. Implement front-end part of the training interface.
-By the end of GSoC the training interface should be fully functional and ready for use in production.
+1. Implement the front-end part of the training interface.
+By the end of GSoC, the training interface should be fully functional and ready for use in production.

 **Related issues:**
 * [#3836](https://github.com/oppia/oppia/issues/3836): Upgrade training interface in creator view to show unresolved answers

 **Notes**:
-* In Milestone 1, some of the design requirements for AnswerWithFrequencyModel can be found in this [doc](https://docs.google.com/document/d/19v-zTFS7_8nysUAggDau3xCDN_WS4x20heJJjpZdALs/edit#heading=h.6v989x2m9eoz), but the doc is not completely finished yet, it will be finished by 25th February and posted here so that proposers can reference it in their proposal.
-The proposal should build upon this document and address all the open questions.
+* For Milestone 1, some of the design requirements for AnswerWithFrequencyModel can be found in [this doc](https://docs.google.com/document/d/19v-zTFS7_8nysUAggDau3xCDN_WS4x20heJJjpZdALs/edit), but the doc is not completely finished yet.
+It will be finished by 25th February and posted here so that proposers can reference it in their proposal.
+The proposal should build upon this document, and address all the open questions.
-* Milestone 2 involves the implementation of an MR Job for AnswerWithFrequencyModel.
-You may find the [Creating MapReduce](https://github.com/oppia/oppia/wiki/Calculating-statistics#8-create-mapreduce-jobs) jobs section on the wiki useful for getting more familiar with Oppia’s MapReduce infrastructure.
+* Milestone 2 involves the implementation of an MapReduce job for AnswerWithFrequencyModel.
+You may find the [Creating MapReduce](https://github.com/oppia/oppia/wiki/Calculating-statistics#8-create-mapreduce-jobs) jobs section on the wiki useful for getting more familiar with Oppia's MapReduce infrastructure.
-* Students can either use the existing training interface and improve/re-design it OR students can propose a new training interface.
-However, we strongly suggest that the student tries to maximize code reuse without sacrificing the functionality.
+* Students can EITHER use the existing training interface and improve/re-design it, OR propose a new training interface.
+We strongly suggest finding an approach that maximizes code reuse without sacrificing functionality.
 * For Milestone 3, the proposal should describe a suitable frontend user interface that allows creators to easily assign feedback classes to the surfaced unresolved answers.
-For this purpose, you may want to look at how the current training interface works, and what changes you’d like to make to it in order to meet the given requirements.
-The relevant design details for the new training interface can be found in this [doc](https://docs.google.com/document/d/1IIYt6QiC0-wzM6AbDwXrQPY33U_rRBZDWyaAOKMxvao/edit), which is also partially finished.
-We will complete the design of the backend (in terms of the behaviours of necessary functions and controllers) and post it here by 25th February, but the design of the frontend user interface is left to the proposer.
+For this purpose, you may want to look at how the current training interface works, and what changes you'd like to make to it in order to meet the given requirements.
+The design details for the new training interface can be found in [this doc](https://docs.google.com/document/d/1IIYt6QiC0-wzM6AbDwXrQPY33U_rRBZDWyaAOKMxvao/edit), which is partially finished.
+We will complete the backend design (in terms of the behaviours of necessary functions and controllers) and post it here by 25th February, but the frontend UI design is left to the proposer.
 You might want to prepare some simple mocks that give a rough idea of the proposed UI and the workflow for the creator.
-* You are welcome to add/suggest additional features for the training interface.
-But you should also explain how it will help the creators, explain the implementation details and should also indicate in which milestone you will be delivering this feature.
+* As a stretch goal, you are welcome to add/suggest additional features for the training interface.
+However, if you do, please also explain how it will help creators, explain the implementation details, and indicate in which milestone you will deliver this feature.

 ### Cleaning up the backend tests

 **Aim:** The Oppia backend is currently quite solid, but we would like to strengthen it further by ensuring that it is fully tested.
 The aim of this project is to clean up the backend tests and implement missing ones, as well as to lay down guidelines/rules for future backend developers to ensure that the backend code continues to be well-covered by tests.
-Particular emphasis is placed on introducing a framework that makes it easy to write backend integration tests.
+Particular emphasis is placed on introducing a framework that encapsulates common "user actions" and makes it easy to write backend _integration_ tests simulating user flows against various server endpoints, such as [this one](https://github.com/oppia/oppia/blob/6d9650886f580dbca538981521c10d0be3a28849/core/controllers/editor_test.py#L930).

 **Skills/knowledge required:**
 * Python
-* Testing experience
+* Experience writing tests
 * A "testing" mentality of trying to find creative ways to break the code

 **Difficulty:** Medium